flir-cx/flir-yocto-documentation/replace-u-boot.md

 File is a symlink to _u-boot-ec201-2018.03-r0.imx_, file size is around 400K <br>

 ### File transfer to target
+(Before working with target(s) you need to establish a connect to the target as a developer.
+Read more about it in [USB RNDIS and shell connection](rndis.md))<br>

-This file should now be transfered to target.
+The generated file should now be transfered to target.
 Typically "/tmp" is a suitable target location. <br>
 ("/tmp" in on a volatile ramdisk, which size is **~245 MB**).
 ~~~console